 Parasitic wasps are tiny, non-stinging wasps that are completely harmless to you but lethal to chinch bugs.
 Certain species, such as Eumicrosoma benefica, lay their eggs inside chinch bug nymphs.
 Once they hatch, the larvae consume the nymphs from the inside, naturally reducing their population.

-- How fast they work: Typically, it takes a few days to see results, but it may take 1 to 3 weeks to completely eliminate them.
+- Effectiveness: Typically, it takes a few days to see results, but it may take 1 to 3 weeks to eliminate them.

-- When to use them: During early morning or evening hours when temperatures are cooler, and when chinch bugs are in their nymph stage (spring through summer)
+- Timing: During early morning or evening hours when temperatures are cooler, and when chinch bugs are in their nymph stage (spring through summer)

 Diatomaceous earth (DE) is a powder that’s deadly to chinch bugs and other insects.
 Once it comes into contact with the bugs, it dries them out by sucking the oils and moisture from their shells, eventually killing them.

-- What to use to apply it: A duster or spreader for even application.
-Specialty sprayers also exist.
+- Application: A duster or spreader for even application.

 Neem oil